wgeld/PonManager/README.md

 [Confluence Documentation for PON Light Up](https://wgeld.atlassian.net/wiki/spaces/ADD/pages/401866754/PON+Light+Up+-+Documentation+Directory)

 ## Introduction
 The PON Manager application is a tool designed to facilitate the management and operation of PONs.
 This repository will house the codebase for the application, and new features will be developed and tracked in separate branches.
-Currently, the application supports two primary functions:
+Currently, the application supports one primary function:

-- **PON Search**: Search and retrieve details about specific PONs.
 - **PON Light Up**: Activate or light up a PON.

 We anticipate expanding the feature set of the PON Manager in the future to better serve the needs of its users.

 ## Current Features
-- **PON Search**: Allows users to search for PONs and get detailed information.
 - **PON Light Up**: Facilitates the activation of PONs with a simple interface.

 ## Getting Started